 Meth is cheap and easy to make using common ingredients like cold medicine and household chemicals.
 Secret meth labs in homes and other structures put neighbors at risk from fires, explosions, hazardous fumes, and toxic waste.
 Children

-live in as many as one fourth of the homes where meth is made and many suffer from abuse, neglect and exposure to dangerous chemicals.
+and seniors living in homes where meth is made are especially at risk and many suffer from abuse, neglect and exposure to dangerous chemicals.

-The one pot method of meth production, also know as shake and bake labs, is gaining popularity among addicts.
+The one pot method of meth production, also known as shake and bake labs, gives addicts a simple way to make meth almost anywhere.
 With this method, criminals can make small batches of meth using a plastic soda bottle.
-All meth production puts the public in danger.

 Users can become hooked the first time they take meth, and the addiction